 Testosterone plays a vital role in the female body.
 However, very high or extremely low amounts can wreak havoc in many women causing excessive facial hair, deepening of the voice, male pattern baldness, decreased libido, aggression, memory loss, poor mood, and fatigue.

 During menopause, testosterone has both direct and indirect effects.
 Directly it affects testosterone receptors in hair follicles, the brain and skin.
 After converting to estradiol, which boosts the effects of estrogen, the hormone indirectly helps to relieve hot flashes, fatigue, and improve sexual desire and arousal.

 Provided blood cholesterol levels are maintained within the normal range, normal treatment involving testosterone supplements does not produce any side effects.
 Having said this, taking testosterone for extended periods of time can result in moderate to serious side effects, including but not limited to:

-Available in a variety of forms from patches to creams, testosterone is safe to take but consulting a doctor or healthcare professional is always advised when taking any type of hormonal treatment.
+Testosterone products are available in a variety of forms from patches to creams, testosterone is safe to take but consulting a doctor or healthcare professional is always advised when taking any type of hormonal treatment.
 Your doctor can provide you with a comprehensive diagnosis, and treatment options specific to your body type and hormone levels.
-Click here to read more information on treatments with testosterone.